transentis/bptk_py_tutorial/README.md

 * [Introduction to Agent Based Simulation Modeling with BPTK_PY](bptk_py_abm_intro.ipynb).
 This notebook illustrates how to create an agent-based implementation of a simple project management model.
 * [An Agent-based Implementation of the Bass Diffusion Model](bptk_py_bass_diffusion.ipynb).
 A simple notebook to run an agent-based implementation of the Bass Diffusion model.
 * [In Depth Discussion Of The Business Prototyping Toolkit for Pyth](bptk_py_in_depth.ipynb) A discussion of how the BPTK_PY framework works and some of the advanced API features not covered in the other notebooks.

+## Version

+These tutorials were tested against v0.5.2 of the BPTK_PY framework.